lresner/meetx/our_pedagogy.md

 common answer
 for a given amount of time, taking turns (A talks, B listens, then B talks, A listens)

+4. Motivating
+topical, challenging content
+looking for and acknolwedging progress (publicly and privately)

+## IV.
+Content Guidlines

+Hooks and hangers — Content structured sequentially with cliffhangers… Hooks — Clear motivations for why somethign is important, useful, or fun to learn upfront

 Content is always
 - interactive
 - question/cliffhanger driven (eg fake tweet lab)